briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Mitigation Techniques
 - Mitigation techniques limit the impact during or after an attack
-    - Prevent an attack from happening (i.e. Patching)
+    - Prevent an attack from happening patching
-    - Limit the amount of data files an attacker can get (i.e. Encryption)
+    - Limit the amount of data files an attacker can get using encryption
     - Constant monitoring
     - Practice least privilege
-    - Apply specific security settings to a system (i.e. configure so only admin can install software on company laptops)
+    - Apply specific security settings to a system (i.e. configure settings so only admins can install software on company laptops)
-    - Dispose items properly (i.e. destroying a device)
+    - Dispose items properly and follow proper procedures (i.e. destroying a device,)

 # Hardening Techniques
 - Harden techniques reduce the attack surface before an attack happens
     - <u>System Hardening</u>: securing OS software, apps, and network devices
+        - Constant updates
+        - Ensure user accounts are secured like having password policies
+        - Limit who has access to the network
+        - Use some anti-virus, anti-malware or endpoint detecting tool
     - Encryption
+        - Use Full disk encryption (FDE) encrypts everything on a drive
+        - Use a VPN for communicating over the network
-    - Have multiple layers of security for all access points (endpoints)
+    - Have multiple layers of security for all access points
+    - Use an EDR
     - Have host based firewalls
+        - Focuses on allowing and disallowing traffic
+        - The firewall runs on each individual system but can managed from one location
     - Use Host-based Intrusion Prevention Systems to detect and block attacks
         - <u> Host-based Intrusion Prevention System (HIPS)</u>: tool installed on a computer (host) that monitors the system in real time for suspicious behavior.
 If it detects something it can block or stop it immediately
+        - Its usually built into a EDR or anti-malware software
     - Close or control open ports
+        - Use a NGFW to control access
     - Change default settings especially passwords
+        - Add MFA
     - Remove unnecessary software
+        - All apps have a different patch so removing unused software is the best and easiest solution